pmcvtm/presentations/slides/min-maxing-minimal-apis/readme.md

 💀 The Pains ⛑️

 - repeating code to generate same or similar results
+- entirely around `RouteHandlerBuilder` extensions
 - patterns emerge by:
   - resource
   - HTTP method
-- entirely around `RouteHandlerBuilder` extensions

 ----

-Patterns: By Resource
+💧 Patterns: By Resource 🐠

+- the **authorization scopes** we require
+- the **groups** for our endpoints
+- the **nouns** in our documentation

 ----

-Patterns: By HTTP Method
+🕸 Patterns: By HTTP Method 🆗

+- the **kinds of responses** we might return
+- the **verbs** in our documentation

+Note: Whether a 404 makes sense, and which CRUD action we're taking

 ---

-`RouteHandlerBuilder`
+↔ `RouteHandlerBuilder` 🚧

-- designed forextension methods
+- designed for extension methods
   - `sealed` and has few props
-- info is in big `List<Object> MetaData`
+- any "state" is in untrustworthy `List<Object> MetaData`
-- we _could_ parse out the parts we need
+- we _might could_ parse out what we need

 ---